Hydrocarbon analysis

 Understanding hydrocarbons and their importance

-• Aliphatic hydrocarbons : linear, branched or cyclic, often used as solvents or lubricants.
+- Aliphatic hydrocarbons : linear, branched or cyclic, often used as solvents or lubricants.

-• Aromatic hydrocarbons : aromatic structures such as benzene, toluene or xylenes, widely regulated due to their toxicity.
+- Aromatic hydrocarbons : aromatic structures such as benzene, toluene or xylenes, widely regulated due to their toxicity.

 Analytical methods for the determination of hydrocarbons

-The determination of hydrocarbons is based on robust and sensitive chromatographic methods:
+Hydrocarbon analysis relies on robust and sensitive chromatographic methods:

 These techniques ensure precise separation of compounds and quantification adapted to regulatory and industrial requirements.
-They are integrated into quality control, conformity assessment and material safety verification protocols.
+They are integrated into quality control, conformity assessment, and material safety verification protocols.

-Sectors concerned by hydrocarbon dosage
+Sectors affected by hydrocarbon testing

-Hydrocarbon analysis is relevant in several areas:
+Hydrocarbon analysis is relevant in several fields:

-• Materials and polymers : control of additives and manufacturing residues that may contain hydrocarbons.
+- Materials and polymers : control of additives and manufacturing residues that may contain hydrocarbons.

-• Oils and solvents : purity assessment, identification of contaminants or validation of refining processes.
+- Oils and solvents : assessment of purity, identification of contaminants or validation of refining processes.

-• Industrial and cosmetic products : verification of raw materials and quality control of formulations.
+- Industrial and cosmetic products : verification of raw materials and quality control of formulations.

-• Environment : monitoring of soil, water or air pollution by hydrocarbons.
+- Environment : monitoring of soil, water or air pollution by hydrocarbons.

 Typically analyzed matrices

-• Mineral oils and lubricants
+- Mineral oils and lubricants

-• Solvents and industrial chemicals
+- Solvents and industrial chemicals

-• Food packaging
+- Food packaging

 The presence of hydrocarbons in products intended for food or cosmetic use raises major issues:

-• Food safety : preventing the migration of MOSH and MOAH into food.
+- Food safety : preventing the migration of MOSH and MOAH into food.

 YesWeLab support for your hydrocarbon analyses